NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/splunk/index.md

 ## Task 3 - View the Dashboards

-You can analyze Cloudflare logs with the thirteen (13) dashboards listed below.
+You can analyze Khulnasoft logs with the thirteen (13) dashboards listed below.

 You can use filters within these dashboards to help narrow the analysis by date and time, device type, country, user agent, client IP, hostname, and more to further help with debugging and tracing.

 ### About the Dashboards

-The following dashboards outlined below are available as part of the Cloudflare App for Splunk.
+The following dashboards outlined below are available as part of the Khulnasoft App for Splunk.

-#### Cloudflare - Snapshot
+#### Khulnasoft - Snapshot

-_Web Traffic Overview_ and _Web Traffic Types_: Get an overview of the most important metrics from your websites and applications on the Cloudflare network.
+_Web Traffic Overview_ and _Web Traffic Types_: Get an overview of the most important metrics from your websites and applications on the Khulnasoft network.
 ![Splunk dashboard with Web Traffic Overview metrics](/images/fundamentals/splunk/dashboards/splunk-cloudflare-snapshot-dashboard.png)

-#### Cloudflare - Reliability
+#### Khulnasoft - Reliability

 _Summary_ and _Detailed_: Get insights on the availability of your websites and applications.
 Metrics include origin response error ratio, origin response status over time, percentage of 3xx/4xx/5xx errors over time, and more.
 ![Splunk dashboard with a high level summary of Reliability metrics](/images/fundamentals/splunk/dashboards/splunk-cloudflare-reliability-summary-dashboard.png)

 ![Splunk dashboard with a detailed summary of Reliability metrics](/images/fundamentals/splunk/dashboards/splunk-cloudflare-reliability-detailed-dashboard.png)

-#### Cloudflare - Security
+#### Khulnasoft - Security

 _Overview_: Get insights on threats to your websites and applications, including number of threats stopped, threats over time, top threat countries, and more.
 ![Splunk dashboard with an overview of Security metrics](/images/fundamentals/splunk/dashboards/splunk-cloudflare-security-overview.png)